Lavender Haze: Live performances

-The single peaked at number two on the charts in Australia, Canada, Ireland, and New Zealand; number three in the Philippines and the United Kingdom; and number four in Singapore.
-It reached the top 10 in India, Portugal, Vietnam, Iceland, and South Africa; and the top 20 in Luxembourg, Norway, Lithuania, Austria, Croatia, Hong Kong, the Czech Republic, and Sweden.
-"Lavender Haze" was certified four-times platinum in Australia; platinum in Brazil, Canada, Mexico, New Zealand, and the United Kingdom; and gold in Poland, France, Portugal, and Spain.

 Swift performed "Lavender Haze" as the opening number of the Midnights act on the Eras Tour (2023–2024).
 Before the performance, the stage floor displayed a video of Swift swimming and visuals onstage showed ocean waves.
 She then appeared onstage in a purple fur coat, climbing up a ladder leading to an elevated platform, as dancers wheeled around with lavender artificial clouds as props.
 Visuals onstage showed Swift lying in a lavender field, dancing in lavender clouds, and sitting and posing as abstract lavender lines cascaded around her.
-Variety's Chris Willman thought that the performance set the sensual tone for the Midnights act, the final act of the concert, as "the best after-hours club in the world".
+Variety's Chris Willman thought that the performance set the sensual tone for Midnights, the final act of the concert, as "the best after-hours club in the world".